frodoeric/HiLoGuessing/README.md

 dotnet run --project HiLoGuessing.WebAPI
 ```

-The application, based on the High-Low Guessing Game, will be accessible at `https://localhost:5001` by default.
+The application, based on the High-Low Guessing Game, will be accessible at `https://localhost:(available port)` by default.

 ## Contribution